lewagon/dotfiles/01-Ruby/04-Hash-Symbols/02-On-symbols/README.md

 fox = { color: "red", specie: "mammal" }
 ```

-The `:color` and `:specie` keys are used as identifiers, their actuel text value is chosen so that a human can quickly understand what these hash keys are bout.
+The `:color` and `:specie` keys are used as identifiers, their actual text value is chosen so that a human can quickly understand what these hash keys are bout.
 Hence we used Symbols instead of Strings.

 You may find this other syntax: